Standalone

 i = 0

-while i < lines.len do
+while i < data.len do

 i = i + 1